GoogleContainerTools/kpt-functions-catalog/functions/go/gatekeeper-validate/README.md

 <!--mdtogo:Short-->

-Validate the KRM resources using the policy controller.
+Validate the KRM resources using [Gatekeeper] constraints.

 <!--mdtogo-->